You are reading one of your eight free articles for the month.

 Words by:Monica Mendal

-Embracing its unique position at the crossroads between northern and southern Europe, Belgium has always been tacitly progressive — blending the innovation and purity of its Nordic neighbors with the cosmopolitan élan of France.
-Antwerp, a port city on Belgium’s River Scheldt is at the center of the country’s creative lifeblood, being the birthplace of design legends like fashion designer Dries Van Noten and art dealer, designer, and curator Axel Vervoordt.
-Others, such as renowned Belgian architect and interior designer Vincent Van Duysen, moved to the city in the ‘80s, captivated by its vibrant energy and thriving community of talented creatives, which still quietly persists here.
-Van Duysen deems Antwerp “a big cosmopolitan village with an international allure” — a particularly curious assertion given that Antwerp has remained blithely under wraps among international travelers, with its own Belgian tourists representing the majority of travelers who visit each year.
+Occupying a unique position at the crossroads between northern and southern Europe, Belgium has long blended the innovation and clean-lined aesthetic of its Nordic neighbors with the cosmopolitan élan of France.
+Antwerp, a port city on the River Scheldt, has played an outsized role in the country's creative life.
+It is the birthplace of figures such as fashion designer Dries Van Noten and art dealer, designer, and curator Axel Vervoordt.
+Others, including architect and interior designer Vincent Van Duysen, moved to the city in the 1980s, drawn by its creative energy and community of designers, artists, and makers.
+Van Duysen describes Antwerp as “a big cosmopolitan village with an international allure”—a particularly apt observation given that the city has remained relatively under wraps among international travelers, with Belgians accounting for the majority of visitors each year.

 Article image